 Flight and Arrival Information

-Students in this program will be responsible for making their own flight arrangments to Daegu, South Korea (Daegu International Airport- TAE).
+Students in this program will be responsible for making their own flight arrangements to Daegu, South Korea (Daegu International Airport- TAE).
 Upon acceptance to the program, students will be provided with the arrival date and locations where they will be greeted by their KNU buddy.

 Costs (budget sheet)